-A common thread runs through the answers given to beginners asking how they can improve.
+A common thread runs through the answers given to beginners asking how they can improve at chess.
 This thread is threefold: practice tactics, play slow games and review your games.
 The first two are easy.
 There are many resources to practice tactics and online it is easy to search for games with slow time controls.
 Of course standard over the board games are at a generous pace too.

 It is the third part of this universal threefold answer that poses problems.
 As a beginner my immediate reaction was, what is the point of me reviewing a game?
 If I had better ideas, I would have used them during the game!
 It felt like a clear example of something belonging in the ‘Unknown’ quadrant of the Johari window; I do not know what I do not yet know about positional analysis, or chess in general.